A Network-Based Measure of Cosponsorship Influence on Bill Passing in the United States House of Representatives: Defining Legislator Influence

 \subsection{Accounting for the Accumulation and Decay of Influence with Time}

 We seek a cumulative-in-time notion of influence that incorporates decay with time.
 Intuitively, a legislator that has been in Congress for ten years has more `influence capital' (i.e., social capital for the purpose of influence) than a legislator on their first day in Congress \cite{goodwin1959seniority}.
-Additionally, a legislator that was very influential many years ago who has been inactive for a long time likely has experienced decay in their influence capital.
+Additionally, a legislator that was very influential many years ago that has been inactive for a long time likely has experienced decay in their influence capital.
 To account for both of these ideas, we use an exponential decay function $e^{kt}$ so that accrued influence (from successful bills) decays as a function of the time $t$ since the introduction of a bill.
 The decay rate $k$ controls the half-life of a unit of influence between individuals that have successfully cosponsored a single passed bill.
 We examine influence half-lives of 6, 12, and 24 months by setting $k = \frac{\text{ln}(0.5)}{\text{half-life}} {\approx} \frac{-0.693}{\text{half-life}}$.

-We consider an exponential decay of influence for both $A[t, i, j]_{\text{pass}}$ (the number of bills that are introduced in the House at time $t$ that include both representatives $i$ and $j$ as cosponsors and eventually pass in the House) and $A[t, i, j]_{\text{tot}}$ (the number of bills that are introduced in the House at time $t$, irrespective of their success, that include both representatives $i$ and $j$).
-We then aggregate the decayed results month by month to yield tensors $C_{\text{pass}}$ and $C_{\text{tot}}$ with entries
+We consider an exponential influence decay for both $A[t, i, j]_{\text{pass}}$ (the number of bills that are introduced in the House at time $t$, include both representatives $i$ and $j$ as cosponsors, and eventually pass in the House) and $A[t, i, j]_{\text{tot}}$ (the number of bills, irrespective of their success, that are introduced in the House at time $t$ and include both representatives $i$ and $j$ as cosponsors).
+We then aggregate results month by month to yield tensors $C_{\text{pass}}$ and $C_{\text{tot}}$ with entries

-The entry $C[t, i, j]_{\text{pass}}$ is the number of bills that are cosponsored by both representatives $i$ and $j$ and pass in the House between months $1$ and $t$ (inclusive of months $1$ and $t$), with a separate decay applied at each month.
-For example, we obtain the influence between representatives $i$ and $j$ at month 3 (while accounting for the influence that they accumulate in months $1$ and $2$) by calculating
+The entry $C[t, i, j]_{\text{pass}}$ is the number of bills that are cosponsored by both representatives $i$ and $j$ and pass in the House between months $1$ and $t$ (inclusive of months $1$ and $t$), with a separate decay applied each month.
+For example, we obtain the influence between representatives $i$ and $j$ in month 3 (while accounting for the influence that they accumulate in months $1$ and $2$) by calculating

-which incorporates a decay at each month.
-Analogously, the entry $C[t, i, j]_{\text{tot}}$ is the total number of bills (irrespective of their success) that are cosponsored by both representatives $i$ and $j$ between months $1$ and $t$, with decay at each month.
+which incorporates decay each month.
+Analogously, the entry $C[t, i, j]_{\text{tot}}$ is the total number of bills (irrespective of their success) that are cosponsored by both representatives $i$ and $j$ between months $1$ and $t$, with decay each month.